bluss/pyproject-local-kernel/README.md

 python-cmd = ["my", "custom", "python"]
 ```

+## About Particular Project Managers

+The package manager command, be it rye, uv, pdm, etc needs to be
+available on the path where jupyterlab runs.
+Either install the project
+manager in the jupyterlab environment, or install the project manager
+user-wide (using something like pipx, rye tools, uv tool, brew, or
+other method to install it.)

+### Rye

+- Rye is detected if the pyproject.toml contains `tool.rye.managed = true`
+  which Rye sets by default for its new projects.

+### Uv

+- Uv is detected if the pyproject.toml contains `tool.uv`

+- pyproject-local-kernel requires uv 0.2.29 or later

+- Uses `uv run` which is a preview feature (could break on future uv changes)

+- The command used is `uv run --with ipykernel python` which means that it ensures
+  `ipykernel` is used even if it's not already in the project(!).
+However, note that
+  it uses an ephemeral virtual environment for ipykernel in that case.
+Add
+  ipykernel to the project to avoid this.

 ## Project Status

 Status: Working proof of concept, published to PyPI.
 Additional interest and